diku-dk/futhark/docs/language-reference.rst

 The ``open`` declaration brings names defined in another module into scope (see also `Module System`_).
 For the meaning of ``import``, see `Referring to Other Files`_.
-If a declaration prefixed with ``local``, whatever names it defines will *not* be visible outside the current module.
+If a declaration is prefixed with ``local``, whatever names it defines will *not* be visible outside the current module.
 In particular ``local open`` is used to bring names from another module into scope, without making those names available